Estimation for high-frequency data under parametric market microstructure noise: Applications of the method

 \section{Applications of the method}

 In what follows, we state that the plug-in estimators are noise-robust for five leading examples taken from the literature, and that the central limit theorems (\ref{convergence}) and (\ref{studentizedconvergence}) hold under parametric noise.
 In Example \ref{volatilitysec}, we study the threshold realized volatility in the case of infinite activity jumps in price and endogeneity in arrival times.
-Actually, there is no theory under such a general setting, and we first state the central limit theorems related to threshold realized volatility, and then the theory associated to the plug-in estimators.
+We go one step further the central limit theory of realized volatility with in \cite{li2014realized}, which includes no jumps when there is endogeneity in observation times, to allow for jumps with infinite activity.
+We first state the central limit theorems related to threshold realized volatility, and then the theory associated to the plug-in estimators.
 In Example \ref{bipowersec}, we consider the threshold bipower variation under infinite activity jumps and regular observations.
-In Example \ref{covariancesec}, we develop the Hayashi-Yoshida estimator of high-frequency covariance under finite-activity jumps, and asynchronous and endogenous observation times.
+In Example \ref{covariancesec}, we develop the Hayashi-Yoshida estimator of high-frequency covariance in a no-jump setup, and asynchronous and endogenous observation times.
 In Example \ref{functionalssec}, we consider the estimation of functionals of volatility when the price can exhibit jumps with infinite activity and observations are regular.
 Finally, we address the case of volatility of volatility for continuous price and volatility processes and regular observation times in Example \ref{sectionVolOfVol}.